Pompton Lakes High School: Athletics

 The football team won the NJSIAA North I Group I state sectional title in 1982, 2005, 2011, 2012 and 2013 and won the North I Group II state sectional title in 1997.
 Down 14-0 at halftime, the 1982 team pulled ahead with four touchdowns in the second half to defeat Mahwah High School by a score of 28-14 in the North I Group I sectional championship game and finish the season at 11-0.
 The 1998 boys football team were the North I, Group II state football champions, beating Westwood Regional High School 7-6 on a snowy field.
 In 2005, the football team won the North I, Group I title, defeating Hasbrouck Heights High School 27-7 in the championship game played at Giants Stadium.
 The team won the North I Group I state title in 2011 and 2012 with a win over Glen Rock High School and Cedar Grove High School, respectively.

 The boys' soccer team won the Group II state championship in 1996 (against runner-up Somerville High School in the tournament final) and won the Group I title in 2005 (vs. Bordentown Regional High School) and 2017 (vs. Glassboro High School).
 The 1996 boys' soccer team were league and state champions with an overall record of 23-1, with the team's only loss that season coming in the final of the Passaic County tournament to Paterson's John F. Kennedy High School.
 The 2017 team won the Group I state championship with a 3-2 win against Glassboro High School on a goal scored one minute into overtime.

 The 2001 boys' tennis team won the North I, Group II over Rutherford High School 3½-1½ in the tournament final.

 In 2001, the softball team won the North I, Group II sectional championship, edging Mahwah High School 1-0.
 The team repeated in 2002, again winning by a 1-0 score in the final, this time over top-seeded Hawthorne High School, their first sectional championship since their win in 2002.
 The 2007 team won the title, with a 4-1 win vs. Saddle Brook High School.
 The 2008 team repeated the North I, Group I title, defeating Park Ridge High School 8-3 in the tournament final.

 The boys' track and field team won the 2006 and 2007 North I, Group I state sectional championships tying Hasbrouck Heights High School in 2006 and winning outright with 65 points in 2007.

 The girls' tennis team won the 2007 North I, Group I state sectional championship with a 4-1 win over New Milford High School.
 The win was the team's first ever state sectional title.

-The wrestling team won the North I Group I state sectional championship in 2015.
+The boys' wrestling team won the North I Group I state sectional championship in 2015.